Gardening Tips - how to over winter tender bedding plants

 Dahlias should be lifted later in the year after the first frost blackens the foliage is the ideal time.
 To do this dig up and lift, shake off all soil.
-Tip upside down and drain until they are very dry-any dampness will cause mold and they will not survive the winter.
-Store in dry frost free place in trays of old potting compost and hope.
+Tip upside down and drain until they are very dry-any dampness will cause mould and they will not survive the winter.
+Store in dry, frost free place in trays of old potting compost and hope.
 Check every month for signs of mould or rot and remove any affected.

 Other tender bedding you can pot up into greenhouse or under glass and cut back to about half water sparingly and see what the spring brings.

 Semi tender such as Agapanthus, Canna Lillies may survive outside if covered with a heavy mulch and provided they are in a reasonably dry spot they will survive in many areas, if in doubt pot into containers and overwinter in the greenhouse.
 Some Agapanthus are more tender than others, check growing Agapanthus.

 You can also seed in early autumn and over winter hardy annuals in the greenhouse to grow on in the spring.